 START / END: Foxcroft/Princeton Pike – Princeton Pike/Lenox

+Maidenhead Meadows segment is owned and managed by Lawrence Township.
 The 345-acre park stretches from I-95 to Province Line Road and from historic Princeton Pike to the D & R Canal.
-Maidenhead Meadows park, Lawrence’s largest, includes Maidenhead Meadows, the Brearley House, Princessville Cemetery, a former tree nursery and open fields.
+Maidenhead Meadows Park, Lawrence’s largest, includes Maidenhead Meadows, the Brearley House, Princessville Cemetery, a former tree nursery and open fields.

 Much of this park is wetlands, with some wooded areas, and a large section of cattail meadow near the D&R Canal.
 Early settlers purchased or leased sections of the meadows for grazing.
 Portions of their ditch and road network can still be found.
 Other farm roads run through the park marked by rows of trees planted in the late 1960s, including river birch, pin oaks, sycamores, sugar and red maples, beeches, and white pine.
 The meadows once extended over hundreds of acres, but have been diminished by nearby development.